anicholls35/Obscura-Flutter/README.md

 2. Implemented TextFormFields for the login and register form fields
 3. Implemented a RegisterColumn to hold the four buttons desired
 4. Completed an initial version of the login and register screens

+## 24th January 2021
+1. Added new Dependency flutter_svg to handle .svg files
+2. Implemented register and back buttons to login and register screens respectively
+3. Enabled apple login hiding
+4. Edited file structure to fit new paths
+5. Added svg corner art (Currently broken.
+File needs redoing)
+6. Fixed issue with the padding surrounding buttons not existing
+7. Fixed an indentation issue with assets in pubspec.yaml
+TODO: Find a way to hide bottom container on Keyboard Open.
+This will require the use of listeners.
+To be discussed.
+TODO: Figure out how Callbacks work.
+Need help.
+At time of writing, unable to understand.